-That’s like standing in the rain, being offered an umbrella and saying, “No thank you, this type of rain isn’t stopped by umbrellas.”
+That’s like standing in the rain, being offered an umbrella, and saying, “No thank you, this type of rain isn’t stopped by umbrellas.”

 What?
 Yeah… something that crazy.

-What is even more surprising is when people start giving out prices… like $35, $2.50 a serving… oh, at least $100… or the best answer ever, “I don’t even turn on my oven for less than $200!”
+What is even more surprising is when people give out prices… like $35, $2.50 a serving… oh, at least $100… or the best answer ever, “I don’t even turn on my oven for less than $200!”
 (By best answer ever, I mean NOT the best in any recorded history… ever.)

-I get it, any end to the stress not knowing what to charge can be soothing.
+I get it.
+Any end to the stress not knowing what to charge can be soothing.
 Yet, in a few weeks, they will be back to wondering why they aren’t profiting from their business.